Zjl1204/Zjl1204/README.md

 - 👋 Hi, I’m @Zjl1204

-- 👀 I’m interested in sth. which can bring happiness to human-beings.
+- 👀 I’m interested in everything can bring happiness to human-beings.

-- 🌱 I’m currently learning how to program,emmmm means for developing or creat sth..But I don't know what's the first thing to do.
+- 🌱 I’m currently learning how to program,emmmm means for developing or creat sth.And now I am trying to use JAVA.

 English level：read & write 7points :)